immunooo/RustBot-OLD-/README.md

 _Command:_

+\*r!default      |Sets a default Steam ID 64 to your discord account.
+When you have a Steam ID 64 defaulted to your account you no longer need to put in your Steam ID 64 into the commands that require Steam ID 64s.

+Without: r!deaths 76561198067054205; With: r!deaths

 \*r!deaths       |Shows a list of current death stats for the given Steam ID 64.

 \*r!kd           |Shows the current K/D ratio for the given Steam ID 64.